 Children trapped in these hopeless situations are broken, with seemingly no repair in sight.
 Rob Morris is the co-founder of Love146, an organization which helps in the rescue and healing of trafficked children.
 He remembers a visit to a safe house where he witnessed a girl who had been rescued from the streets, sitting in a corner by herself repeatedly pouring handfuls of dirt over her head.
 A caretaker explained that since being at the safe home, this shattered 8 year old girl had continually repeated this behavior, trying to make herself disappear.
 What would cause a child to feel so worthless, to be brought to a place of such self-loathing, brokenness and shame, that she would want to make herself vanish completely?
 For this girl and those like her, there is no hoping, there is no dreaming, there is no future apart from the torment they experience daily- unless we speak for them.

 “What these victims need above all is to know that they are not alone; that we are not forgetting them, that when their voices are stifled we shall lend them ours, that while their freedom depends on ours, the quality of our freedom depends on theirs,” stated Elie Wiesel.
 A Nobel Peace Prize recipient known for his work on behalf of the exploited, Elie Wiesel speaks out against indifference, intolerance and injustice worldwide.
 This man, along with organizations such as Love146 and the International Justice Mission are beginning to awaken the international community to the horrors of human trafficking.
 They offer safety for those rescued from the sex trade though their safe homes.
-They participate in undercover operations designed to expose the inner workings of the industry and help conduct raids of brothels involved
+They participate in undercover operations designed to expose the inner workings of the industry and help conduct raids of brothels involved.

 The International Justice Mission also works through the justice system, attacking brothels through legal avenues and asking local governments to prevent and punish sex trafficking.
 Perhaps most importantly, these people and organizations are calling the rest of us to be a voice for those who cannot speak up for themselves.
 We are being called to shine a light on today’s slavery and to say that this is not acceptable in today’s world.